-The siege of Den Bosch was begun on april 30, 1629 the siege and the conquest of the city by the forces of the Dutch Republic under the leadership of Frederick Henry, Prince of Orange, the city and the surrounding area soaked off of the old Duchy Brabant.
-After a siege that lasts about four and a half months, Frederick Henry on september 17, with his troops in the city.
+The siege of Den Bosch was begun on april 30, 1629 the siege and the conquest of the city by the forces of the Dutch Republic under the leadership of Frederick Henry, Prince of Orange, the city and the surrounding area were seperated of the old Duchy Brabant.
+After a siege that lasted about four and a half months, Frederick Henry enters the city with his troops on September 17th.

-Two days later, the first reformed service place in the Sint-Jan in presence of Frederick Henry and his wife Amalia of Solms-Braunfels.
-It is the beginning of a great turning point in the history of the city and the Cathedral.
-A century and a half was the Bosch people the right to self-government and representation in the States General.
-Of any free exercise of the Catholic faith in 1629 could no longer are all male clergy within two months had to leave the city.
+Two days later, the first reformed service takes place in the Sint-Jan in presence of Frederick Henry and his wife Amalia of Solms-Braunfels.
+It is the beginning of a great turning point in the history of the city and the cathedral.
+A century and a half the Bosch people were denied the right to self-government and representation in the States General.
+Free exercise of the Catholic religion was abolished in 1629 and all male clergy had to leave the city within two months.

-The church property, fixed-to the States General with the exception of the ecclesiastical ornaments that the expelled clergy should take.
-From 1629 until 1813, the Sint-Jan as prayer house for the Dutch Reformed Church.
-About a fifth of the population was Protestant in this period the rest remained Catholic and were at this time for the exercise of their religion rely on churches.
+The church property was confiscated by the States General with the exception of the ecclesiastical ornaments that the expelled clergy were granted to keep.
+From 1629 until 1813, the Sint-Jan served as house of prayer for the Dutch Reformed congregation.
+About a fifth of the population was Protestant in this period, the rest remained Catholic and had to rely on conventicles for the exercise of their religion.